 Check out the most exciting point of the Avon Descent event on the Bells Rapid Walk Trail with boulders lined like spectators overlooking the bubbling rush of the river beneath them.
 Two options, the River Walk (2.5km) or Goat Walk (3km), are on offer and if you take Goat Walk, be sure to try and spot the ‘cheeky’ Buttock Boulder along the way.

 Scarborough-Trigg Heritage Trail

-Combine —the surfer and fishermen-laden coastline of Scarborough and Trigg beaches with the serene bush trails of the Trigg Bushland Reserve and you’ve got one heck of a hike with huge thanks to Mama Nature.
+Combine the surfer and fishermen-laden coastline of Scarborough and Trigg beaches with the serene bush trails of the Trigg Bushland Reserve and you’ve got one heck of a hike with huge thanks to Mama Nature.
 The Scarborough—Trigg Heritage Trail is sign-posted and made up of the three-loops totalling about 7.3km.
-An Urban list fave, we reckon this is one of Perth's best walks.
+We reckon this is one of Perth's best walks.

 Carine Regional Open Space